-• Use the correct size pan, make sure to have a 9-inch tart pan and not a 9-inch pie pan, they are completely different.
-The tart pan is smaller, so if you use a pie pan, you’ll be struggling for this to fit inside in a bad way.
+• Use the correct size pan, make sure to have a 9-inch tart pan and not a 9-inch pie pan, they are completely different pans.
+The tart pan is smaller, so if you use a pie pan, you'll be struggling to fit this crust in there!

 • Make sure you use cold butter for the crust, the colder the butter, the flakier the crust!